pgjones/sql-tstring/README.rst

 If the value of ``col`` or ``table`` does not match the valid values given to the ``sql_context`` function an error will be raised.

-SQL-String will also remove parameters if they are set to the special value of ``Absent``.
+SQL-tString will also remove parameters if they are set to the special value of ``Absent``.
 This is most useful for optional updates, or conditionals,

 .. code-block:: python

-    from sql_string import Absent, sql
+    from sql_tstring import Absent, sql

     a = Absent
     b = Absent